Wazza-Ninja/From-Zero-to-Hero-Red-Team-Operator/README.md

 # Tools Tactics and Procedures (TTP)
 Red Teaming is a multi-layered, full-scope attack simulation program designed to measure how well people, networks, applications and physical security controls of an organization can withstand an attack from a real-life adversary.
-This type of assessment is designed for mature organizations that want to test the effectiveness of their defense and overall security level
+This type of assessment is designed for mature organizations that want to test the effectiveness of their defense and overall security level.

 | Command | Description |
 | --- | --- |
 | git status | List all new or modified files |